VoylinsGamedevJourney/gozen/.github/CONTRIBUTING.md

     * [Fork the GoZen project from GitHub](https://github.com/VoylinsGamedevJourney/GoZen/fork) to create your own copy of GoZen to work in;
     * Clone your fork to your local machine
 1. **Build the GDE:**
-    * Go into the libs folder and run `build.py` with python3;
+    * Run `build.py` with python3 from the main project folder;
     * Follow the steps to build for your system (choose debug);
 1. **Open project in Godot:**
-    * Opening the project can be done through launching Godot and opening the project which is inside the src folder.
+    * Opening the project can be done through launching Godot and opening the project which is inside the `src` folder.

 ### Your first code contribution
 1. Make certain you have pulled all commits from upstream and that you are inside of the `master` branch;